-We talk a lot about the importance of medication adherence on our blog—but being truly adherent is not only about taking medications as frequently as prescribed but also about taking the right dose, in the right way, and at the right time.
+We talk a lot about the importance of medication adherence on our blog—but being truly adherent is not only about taking medications as prescribed but also about taking the right dose, in the right way, and at the right time.

 Providers often prescribe medications that need to be taken at a specific time each day.
 Why does the timing matter?
-Simply put, some drugs are time-sensitive for a variety of reasons, and taking them in a timely manner each day is essential for ensuring effectiveness and minimizing negative side effects.
+Simply put, some drugs are time-sensitive for a variety of reasons, and taking them in a timely manner each day is essential for ensuring effectiveness and minimizing side effects.

 Time-Sensitive Medications: Examples and Risk Factors